A Feature Comparison of the OPNsense Plugin Zenarmor (formerly Sensei) by Sunny Valley Networks

-Sunny Valley Networks is a startup company that has partnered with Deciso, the creators of OPNsense, to create a plugin called Sensei which adds deep packet inspection and more to OPNsense.
+Sunny Valley Networks is a company that has partnered with Deciso, the creators of OPNsense, to create a plugin called Zenarmor (formerly Sensei) which adds deep packet inspection and more to OPNsense.
 These features add greater visibility into your network.
-Sensei also has built-in cloud threat intelligence that can be used to block web/application access and to prevent known malware attacks.
+Zenarmor also has built-in cloud threat intelligence that can be used to block web/application traffic and to prevent known malware attacks.
 For users who wish to have a low cost option yet have advanced network monitoring and protection, OPNsense with Zenarmor is a great option to consider.

 A Note about Installation

-The installation process is pretty straightforward and well documented on Sunny Valley’s website so I do not want to repeat all of the same details.
-However, there is one consideration worth mentioning since I had an issue with this when I was first experimenting with Sensei.
+The installation process is pretty straightforward and well documented on Sunny Valley’s website so I do not wish to repeat the same information.
+However, there is one consideration worth mentioning since I had an issue with this when I first installed Zenarmor.

-On the “Interface Selection” step, you are prompted for the interfaces you wish to have Sensei monitor.
+On the “Interface Selection” step during installation, you are prompted for the interfaces you wish to have Zenarmor monitor.
 If you have multiple VLANs associated to a single physical interface, you should only select the physical parent interface.
 Do not select each individual VLAN.
-This is similar to Suricata where you should only select the physical interface(s), and it is still able to examine each individual VLAN because “Promiscuous Mode” is enabled.
-In the same manner, Sensei will be able to analyze all of the VLAN traffic when monitoring the parent interface.
-If you do not do this, you may find that it kills/blocks your VLAN network traffic or causes other issues.
+This is similar to Suricata where you should only select the physical interface(s).
+Zenarmor will be able to analyze all of the VLAN traffic when monitoring the parent interface.
+If you do not select the physical interface(s), you may find that it will cause issues with your network.

-Notice in the screenshot that I am selecting LAN rather than all of the VLANs in the list which are associated to the physical interface “igb2”.
+Notice in the screenshot that I am selecting LAN rather than all of the VLANs associated to the physical interface “igb2”.

-Limitation of the Free Edition: When you monitor the parent interface, Sensei will monitor all VLANs associated to that interface.
-In the Free Edition, you cannot exclude VLANs from being monitored if you have multiple VLANs assigned to a single, parent interface.
-This may or may not be an issue for you if you wish to run Zenarmor only on certain VLANs.
+Limitation of the Free Edition: When you monitor the parent interface, Zenarmor will monitor all VLANs associated to that interface.
+In the Free Edition, you cannot exclude VLANs from being monitored if multiple VLANs are assigned to a single parent interface.
+This may be an issue for you if you wish to run Zenarmor only on certain VLANs.
 If you still wish to use the Free Edition, you would have to ensure the VLANs you wish to monitor and the VLANs you do not wish to monitor are on separate physical interfaces.
 Then you could select the appropriate physical interface to monitor in the configuration options.
-As I will discuss later, the Home Edition does allow you to exclude VLANs from being monitored when you have multiple VLANs associated to the same physical interface, which is very nice if your VLAN configuration is already established and you do not want to monitor some of your networks.
+As I will discuss later, the Home Edition allows you to exclude specific VLANs from being monitored when you have multiple VLANs associated to the same physical interface, which is very nice if your VLAN configuration is already established and you do not want to move them.
+That may be a time consuming process.

 Basic Features of Free Edition

-After installing Sensei, you will notice it has its own top-level menu called “Sensei”.
-When you click it, you should see the following menu links to the Sensei pages:
+After installing Zenarmor, you will notice it has its own top-level menu called “Zenarmor”.
+When you click it, you should see the following menu links to the Zenarmor pages:

 The Dashboard provides a default set of reports as you can see below:

 You can customize which reports are displayed by clicking the “Add Charts” button.
-There are over 40 charts to choose from.
+There are nearly 70 charts to choose from.
 In addition, you can apply filters on the dashboard in order to drill down to the data you wish to see.
 The filters give you the ability to quickly filter on-the-fly to see a specific type of information within a few seconds.
-Currently, the filters are limited to nearly 30 data elements and the only operator you can use is “equals”.
-Perhaps in the future they will add other types of operations to make the filters even more powerful.
+Currently, the filters are limited to 32 different data elements and two operators: “equals” and “not equals”.

-The “Status” page provides information about the version of the Sensei engine and app/rules databases, the cloud node status used by the cloud threat intelligence feature, interface status, and the status of the Sensei services.
-You may start, restart, and stop the Sensei services at any point in time.
-You may also put Sensei in “bypass” mode which should cause network traffic to pass through Sensei without any processing in case you want to keep Sensei running but turned off for some reason.
-If you want Sensei to be running every time you reboot your router, you will need to ensure you have the “Start on Boot” option enabled.
-By default it is set to start on boot during installation, but you have the option to boot up your system without starting Zenarmor.
+The “Status” page provides information about the version of the Zenarmor packet engine and app/rules database, the cloud node status used by the cloud threat intelligence feature, interface status, and the status of the Zenarmor services.
+You may start, restart, and stop the Zenarmor services at any point in time.
+You may also put Zenarmor in “bypass” mode which allows you to temporarily allow traffic through Zenarmor without processing the data packets.
+This may be useful if you are troubleshooting various network related issues.
+By default Zenarmor is set to start on boot during installation, but you have the option to boot up your system without starting Zenarmor.

-The “Blocks” tab shows everything that has been blocked based on your web/app controls.
+The “Blocks” tab shows everything that has been blocked based on your web/app controls policy(s).
 If you do not have any blocking enabled, there will be no data shown in the reports in this tab.
 If you find that some legitimate app or website is being blocked, you will want to look at these reports (usually before the threat reports).